nsol-nmsu/FML-Network/README.md

 ## License

-The FLNET2023 dataset consists of labeled network flowsincluding full packet payload in pcap format.
+The FLNET2023 dataset consists of labeled network flows including full packet payload in pcap format.
 It is publicly available for researchers to facilitate further advancements in the field of intrusion detection.